nikolamladenovicc/CoinMarketCapRepo/README.md

 5. Compares the filtered data against the initially recorded data to ensure they different and prints out the result in the terminal.

 ## CoinMarketCap Backend Tests
+This repository contains automated backend tests for the CoinMarketCap API.
+The tests are implemented in Java using the RestAssured library for making HTTP requests to the API.

+### Prerequisites
+Before running the backend tests, ensure that you have the following installed:

+1. Java Development Kit (JDK) 8 or higher
+   Download JDK
+2. Apache Maven (for dependency management)
+   Install Maven
+3. CoinMarketCap API Key
+   Sign up at CoinMarketCap to get your API key.

+### Setup Instructions
+1. Clone the Repository

+First, we have to clone the repository to our local machine:

+> git clone <repository-url>
+> cd <repository-directory>

+2. Install Dependencies

+Navigate to the project directory and install the necessary dependencies using Maven:

+> mvn clean install

+3. Configure API Key

+We replace the placeholder API key in the BTest1.java file with our actual CoinMarketCap API key.

+> private static final String API_KEY = "your-api-key-here";

+Replace "your-api-key-here" with the actual API key you received after signing up.

+### Running the tests
+We will run the tests using an IDE (e.g., IntelliJ IDEA, Eclipse)
+1. Import the project into your preferred IDE.
+2. Right-click on the test class you want to run (BTest1.java, BTest2.java or BTest3.java).
+3. Select "Run 'BTest1'", "'Run BTest2'" or "Run 'BTest3'" to execute the test.

+### Test Details

+**BE Test 1: Cryptocurrency ID Retrieval and Conversion to Bolivian Boliviano (BOB)** This test performs the following steps:

+1. Retrieve the IDs of Bitcoin (BTC), USD Tether (USDT), and Ethereum (ETH) using the /cryptocurrency/map API call.
+2. Convert the retrieved cryptocurrency IDs to Bolivian Boliviano (BOB) using the /tools/price-conversion API call.
+3. The test prints the results to the console, including the ID of each cryptocurrency and its price in Bolivian Boliviano.